m-rosinsky/WebWasp/docs/source/index.rst

   [🐝] Switched to session 'default'

 If we delete the ``default`` session, it will be recreated with blank data.

+When starting a new task within WebWasp, it's a good practice to create a new session for it.

 Response Parsing
 ================